rcl-ssl/docs/api/post-certificate-renew-get-list.md

 ## 200 Ok

 This represents success in making an authorized request to the RCL Public API.
 An **Array** of [Certificate](./models.md#certificate) that are about to expire is provided in the **body** of the response in JSON format.

-## 404 Notfound

-If no certificates were found that matches the renewal criteria.

 ## 401 Unauthorized